fabric-design/scss/doc/general/6-structure.md

 <div class="card" style="width:700px; height:300px;"></div>

 Alternative main view component.
-Every view need to be built by Sheet or Tile(s).
+Every view needs to be built from Sheet or Tile(s).
 Number of used tiles depends on needs.
 Tiles can be merged into bigger tiles.
 Standard tile width is 6 grid columns (minimum 3 grid columns)

 ## Side Panels